 “I have learning difficulties, mild autism and I am deaf.
 I have been coming to Aspire Wellbeing for many years and presently attend four days a week.
 I like to use the gym to help me keep mobile and to help me to lose weight.
 I have been developing my computer skills in in various ways, whether it be by investigating histories of famous people and compiling photo, or by playing educational games, and generally becoming more independent in the use of the computer.
 I am also learning to sign BSL (British Sign Language) with my BSL Relay Signer and others, more and more.
 I play bingo on Friday afternoons and I am really able to participate as I can see the numbers come up on the bingo number machine.
 My highlight from last year was the time I spent on holiday in the Isle of Wight with others from the centre.
 The weather was great and I was able to enjoy the night life.
 Some of the Aspire Wellbeing staff and other day care members know how to use sign language and we are able to communicate in a limited way.
 I’m glad that there is another deaf BSL user attending the centre now – but I would prefer it if even more deaf people joined.”

-Our primary area of business is the provision of day care for adults with physical and sensory disabilities living in and around the Lambeth area.
+Our primary area of business is the provision of day care for adults with physical, sensory and learning disabilities living in and around the Lambeth area.

 We pride ourselves on creating a happy, safe and positive environment for our day opportunities members.